Decodes one key or value of URL-encoded UTF-8 characters in a URL query string.

 Encodes one key or value for a UTF-8 URL-encoded query string.
 Encodes space as +.

-Given a value (the route specification), produce and return a sequence of route-maps – the expanded routes from the specification.
+Given a value (the route specification), produce and return a routing table, a seq of verbose routing maps.

 Generate and return the routing table from a given expandable form of routing data.